8 Great Tricks for Reading People's Body Language

 Eyes that lie

 Most of us probably grew up hearing, “Look me in the eye when you talk to me!”
 Our parents were operating under the assumption that it’s tough to hold someone’s gaze when you’re lying to them, and they were right to an extent.
 But that’s such common knowledge that people will often deliberately hold eye contact in an attempt to cover up the fact that they’re lying.
 The problem is that most of them overcompensate and hold eye contact to the point that it feels uncomfortable.
 On average, Americans hold eye contact for seven to ten seconds, longer when we’re listening than when we’re talking.
-If you’re talking with someone whose stare is making you squirm -- especially if they’re very still and unblinking -- something is up and they might be lying you.
+If you’re talking with someone whose stare is making you squirm -- especially if they’re very still and unblinking -- something is up, and they might be lying to you.

 Raised eyebrows signal discomfort

 There are three main emotions that make your eyebrows go up: surprise, worry and fear.
 Try raising your eyebrows when you’re having a relaxed casual conversation with a friend.
 It’s hard to do, isn’t it?
 If somebody who is talking to you raises their eyebrows and the topic isn’t one that would logically cause surprise, worry or fear, there could very well be something else going on.